Why it's doneBy Mayo Clinic Staff

 - You're 35 or older.
 Babies born to women 35 and older have a higher risk of chromosomal conditions, such as Down syndrome.

 - You have a family history of a specific genetic condition, or you or your partner is a known carrier of a genetic condition.
-In addition to identifying Down syndrome, chorionic villus sampling can be used to diagnose many other genetic conditions — such as Tay-Sachs and cystic fibrosis.
+In addition to identifying Down syndrome, chorionic villus sampling can be used to diagnose many other genetic conditions — including single gene disorders such as Tay-Sachs and cystic fibrosis.

-Chorionic villus sampling can't detect neural tube defects, such as spina bifida.
+Chorionic villus sampling can't detect certain birth defects, such as neural tube defects.
 If neural tube defects are a concern, an ultrasound or genetic amniocentesis might be recommended instead.

 Your health care provider might caution against transcervical chorionic villus sampling — which is done through the vagina — if you have: